NamilD/Nakuma-Player/README.md

 HTML5 based Audio/Video player

-This is a mediaplayer that you don't need any mediaplayer software to play your Audio/Video files which are in your HDD or Flash drive
+This is a mediaplayer that you don't need any mediaplayer software (Eg: Windows Media plpayer) to play your Audio/Video files which are in your HDD or Flash drive

 * Size is less than 1 megabyte!